Task overview

 • T7: Detecting lung nodules in thoracic CT The main goal of this task is to accurately detect pulmonary nodules in both clinical routine chest CT scans and screening settings.

-• T8: Cell detection of mitotic figures in breast cancer HE-stained WSIs The main goal of this task is to accurately predict the (x,y) coordinates of each mitotic figure in a whole-slide image.
+• T8: Cell detection of mitotic figures in breast cancer HE-stained WSIs The main goal of this task is to accurately predict the (x,y) coordinates of each mitotic figure in a ROI extracted from a whole-slide image.

 • Segmentation